 Floating liquefied natural gas (FLNG) is a revolutionary technology that will allow Shell to access offshore gas fields that would otherwise be too costly or difficult to develop.
 Prelude FLNG is the world’s first FLNG development.

 |Interest:||Shell 67.5%, INPEX 17.5%, CPC 5%, KOGAS 10%

 |Fields:||Prelude and potentially other Shell natural gas assets in the region|

 |FLNG facility production capacity:||At least 5.3 million tonnes per annum (mtpa) of liquids: 3.6 mtpa of LNG, 1.3 mtpa of condensate and 0.4 mtpa of liquefied petroleum gas|

 |Key contractors:||Technip Samsung Consortium

-Shell took final investment decision on the Prelude FLNG Project on 20 May, 2011.
+Shell took the final investment decision (FID) on the Prelude FLNG project on May 20, 2011.

-Engineers worked over 1.6 million man hours for the front end engineering and design (FEED) phase of development for the Prelude FLNG Project.
+Engineers worked more than 1.6 million hours during the engineering and design phase of the Prelude FLNG project.

-Once operational, the Prelude FLNG facility will produce at least 5.3 million tonnes per annum (mtpa) of liquids: 3.6 mtpa of LNG, 1.3 mtpa of condensate (equivalent to 35,000 bbl/d) and 0.4 mtpa of LPG.
+Once operational, the Prelude FLNG facility will produce at least 5.3 million tonnes (mtpa) per annum of liquids: 3.6 mtpa of LNG, 1.3 mtpa of condensate (equivalent to 35,000 bbl/d) and 0.4 mtpa of liquefied petroleum gas (LPG).

-Prelude FLNG is the first of what we expect to be multiple Shell FLNG projects and builds on our existing capability and LNG leadership.
+Prelude FLNG is the first of what we expect to be many FLNG projects, which will build on our existing capability and LNG leadership.